 Proof of Concept (PoC)

-The Invest NI-funded Proof of Concept (PoC) programme has been renewed and it is restarting after a pause due to the Covid-19 restrictions.
-The next PoC applications will be submitted to INI in September 2021.
+The next call for the Invest NI-funded Proof of Concept (PoC) programme is open.
+PoC applications will be submitted to INI at the end of January 2022.

 The PoC programme aims to increase the level and quality of commercialisation from within our research base through the provision of funding for early stage development activity.
 Projects must demonstrate that their ideas have originality, protectable IP and potential for significant economic impact.
 Projects will be expected to have emerged from a high-quality, progenitor scientific study where the grant award was subject to peer review.